-Verbal communication and presentational skills (D3) are practised, particularly in seminars and tutorials, with increasing frequency from Stage 1 to Stage 3.
-Several modules involve teamwork (D1), particularly the Animal Health Conference (ACE3047) where the Stage 3 cohort of Animal Science students (plus any students from other Programmes who have selected the module as one of their options) work as a team to organise and host a scientific conference in a current topic in animal health.
-However, all modules involve independent, student-centred work requiring completion of a task by a specific deadline (D4).
+A large number of modules involve an element of teamwork (D1) to undertake a project (e.g. ACE1027 Animal Behaviour Methodology) or deliver a presentation (e.g. ACE2035).
+Teamwork is particularly important in the compulsory module ACE3047 Animal Health Conference where the Stage 3 cohort of Animal Science students (plus any students from other Programmes who have selected the module as one of their options) work as a team to organise and host a scientific conference in a current topic in animal health.

+The use of data analysis (D2) features in all three Stages of the programme and are complemented with a range of computer simulation exercises (D2).
+Verbal communication and presentational skills (D3) are practised, particularly in seminars and tutorials, with increasing frequency from Stage 1 to Stage 3, and all modules involve independent, student-centred work requiring completion of a task by a specific deadline (D4).